SidxA/reduce-daemensionality/README.md

 # plan - should be done by late June if possible!

+June
+July
+August
+September

+Foremost:
+Development part:
+put Diffusion map on model scenarios:
+- logistic map puts period-2-orbit this might be a bit delicate to be honest
+- rather hopf bifurcation which is"just size of limit cycle" from equilibrium...

+extract 'local phase velocity' to detect phenomena

+investigate for
+- required time series length
+- rate of change
+- noise level

 - extract components from time series
 	- build algorithmic structure to extract "phase" information from time series
 	- setup of differentiating globally by SSA and DiffMap